Tip of the week

 A Beginner’s Guide to Timber Frame

-When people talk in general about timber frame they are usually referring to building using prefabricated panels.
+When people talk about timber frame they are usually referring to building using prefabricated panels.
 From the outside it is impossible to tell a timber-framed house from a masonry one, because the external cladding is unaffected by the choice of internal walls.
-In a timber-framed house the outer decorative 'skin' is finished in the same way as any traditional block house, using bricks, stone, timber cladding or rendered blockwork.
+The outer decorative 'skin' is finished in the same way as any traditional block house, using bricks, stone, timber cladding or rendered blockwork.

 Unlike a block wall, which is built one block at a time, timber panels are lightweight and easy to manufacture, and the system lends itself to being prefabricated off-site.
 Factory-manufactured timber frames guarantee high levels of accuracy and quality, significantly simplifying on-site construction, which can often take just a few days.
 Timber frames require accurate, level slabs with only a few millimetres of tolerance, compared to brick and block walls, which can accommodate greater discrepancies by varying the depth of the mortar beds.

 During construction the softwood frame is usually made up storey by storey, known as platform framing, and exterior wall panels are nailed together.
 The plywood bracing layer is covered with a moisture resistant breather membrane, nailed or stapled to the external sheathing, designed to prevent rainwater penetration and to allow moist air to permeate through to the outside.
 This and the polythene vapour barrier mean that the timber frame inner skin is quickly protected from the weather.
 All other components are usually added on site once the weatherproof shell has been erected: the void is filled with high performance, non-combustible insulation, and the frame is covered internally by plasterboard.